CaDil91/RecipeTracker/README.md

 ## Project Overview

-Node.js TypeScript API for a FoodBudget application built with Express v5.
-This is a TypeScript learning project that duplicates the functionality of the C# ASP.NET API.
-Part of a larger system including a React Native mobile app.
+FoodBudget is a recipe tracking application with a C# ASP.NET API backend and a React Native mobile app.
+This project includes both a production C# API and a TypeScript Node.js API learning implementation.

+## 🚀 Live Demo

+**Try the app now:** [https://cadil91.github.io/RecipeTracker/](https://cadil91.github.io/RecipeTracker/)

+The web demo runs with mock data - no backend required.
+Browse recipes, add new ones, and explore the full functionality directly in your browser.

 ## Development Commands